Tu1026/Java-Budget-Managment-App/README.md

 - As a user, I want to be able to load all the previous purchases and goal when I start up the application

 ### Instructions for grader
+***Run the "MainFrame" class under the folder gui to start
+***There are also tool tips for every button and error messages for almost all the incorrect inputs that I could think of.
 - You can generate the first required event by going into manage purchases fill in all three required fields the first one can be any string, second can be any number, third has to be one of the required categories.
 After you have done so hit the "add to the category" button you add such purchase to given category You can